Tyler Stephenson Player Props: Reds vs. Nationals

 Tyler Stephenson At The Plate

-- Stephenson is hitting .266 with 12 doubles, a triple, seven home runs and 31 walks.
+- Stephenson is batting .266 with 12 doubles, a triple, seven home runs and 32 walks.

-- Among the qualified hitters in MLB action, his batting average ranks 63rd, his on-base percentage ranks 46th, and he is 114th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 60th in batting average, 48th in on-base percentage, and 118th in slugging.

-- In seven games this year, he has hit a long ball (8.9%, and 2.2% of his trips to the plate).
+- In seven games this season, he has hit a long ball (8.8%, and 2.1% of his trips to the plate).

-- Stephenson has picked up an RBI in 36.7% of his games this season, with two or more RBI in 8.9% of his games.
+- In 36.3% of his games this season, Stephenson has had at least one RBI.
+He's picked up more than one in 8.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.